ingridt123/Snap-Note/README.md

 # Snap-Note

-Notepad chrome extension made for convenient use
+Notepad Chrome extension made for convenient use

 ### Features